-Geographicly Lika is bordered by Mountains; Velebit, Velika and Mala Kapela and Lička Plješivica.
-Between these mountains there are famous Lika karst fields.
-Within Lika there are two national parks, the world-famous Plitvice Lakes and the NP North Velebit.
+Geographically Lika is bordered by Mountains; Velebit, Velika and Mala Kapela and Lička Plješivica.
+Between these mountains, there are famous Lika karst fields.
+Within Lika, there are two national parks, the world-famous Plitvice Lakes and the NP North Velebit.

 Lika - Natural, cultural and tourist attractions

 The magic game of nature, water, flow of time and the sedge phenomenon created the most famous National Park in Croatia, Plitvice Lakes.
 The National Park was proclaimed far away in 1949.
 It was the first national park in Croatia, but also among the first in the world.
 It is located in the mountain area of Lika near Korenica, at an altitude of 400 to 1280 meters, extending to almost 300 km2.

 Certainly the most attractive part of the park consists of 16 interconnected lakes cascading down a series of forest hills and steep cliffs to the Sastavci, a spectacular waterfall after which the Korana river begins to flow.
 It is also the highest waterfall, almost 70 meters high, which will not leave you indifferent.
 The specificity of lakes and numerous waterfalls is a sedimentary phenomenon, which constantly builds waterfalls due to the deposition of calcium carbonate (calcium), which abounds in plitvice water.
 This process lasts today and is unique in the world.